 But it ain't my fault

-- This is the entire point of "Never Wrong" by Disturbed.
-Calling out people who are unable to accept being wrong.I'm not willing to deal with someone, who insists that they can never be wrong.
+- The entire point of "Never Wrong" is calling out people who are unable to accept being wrong.I'm not willing to deal with someone, who insists that they can never be wrong.
 So just keep on walking to the wall because I'm walking away!

 - "Bad Boys", best known as the theme song of Cops, has the person getting arrested refuse to take responsibility for their actions.You chuck it on that one